bright/new-www/_posts/2018-02-06-how-to-publish-a-library-to-a-maven-repository.md

 ![TravisCI environment configuration](/images/publish-library/travis-configure.png)

-Now, the Gradle git plugin will create a development version and publish it to Bintray on every Tarvis build.
+Now, the Gradle git plugin will create a development version and publish it to Bintray on every Travis build.

 # Tag to release